sfu-dhil/dev-docs/source/index.rst

 Welcome to DHIL's Developer Documentation
 =========================================

-This guide should help setting up a new development environment.
+This guide should help setting up a new development environment and contributing to the projects.

 Getting Started
 ---------------